Title VI / Nondiscrimination Policy and Complaint Process

 The COUNTY understands that its community characteristics change and that the four-factor analysis may reveal the need for more or varied LEP services in the future.
 As such, it will at least triennially examine its LEP plan to ensure that it remains reflective of the community's needs.

-Anyone who requires special language services should contact the COUNTY’s Title VI Coordinator.
+Anyone who needs to access the complaint form or requires special language services should contact the COUNTY's designated Title VI Coordinator.

 Public Involvement: